TheAlmightyMight/Timer/README.md

 # Timer.

-This App is a timer that provides a user with functionality of measuring time by miliseconds, seconds, minutes, hours.
+This App is a timer that provides a user with functionality of measuring time by miliseconds, seconds, minute and hours.

-There is also feature that allows to set a record for whatever action you need information for which will be stored in local storage.
+There is also a feature that allows to set a record information of which will be stored in local storage.